nette/code-checker/readme.md

 - `Code-Checker`: a simple tool to source code against a set of coding standards.

-- `Code-Migration`: a tools to help you convert your code to the namespaced version of Nette Framework 2.

 - `Debugger-Editor`: allows to open files displayed in Nette\Diagnostics in your editor.

 - `Requirements-Checker`: script that can check	if your system meets the requirements